sandialabs/tracktable/.gitlab/issue_templates/bug_report.md

     If at all possible, please include a code sample either inline or as an attachment to the issue.
     If data files are involved, please attach a small (<1MB) file.

-    For inline code examples please use one of the following formats so your code is rendered correctly with syntax highlighting.
+    For inline code examples PLEASE use one of the following formats so your code is rendered correctly with syntax highlighting.

     Example Python Code Snippet: